Matt Weiss (American football)

-Matt Weiss (born March 1, 1983) is an American football coach who most recently was the quarterbacks coach and co-offensive coordinator for the Michigan Wolverines.
+Matthew Weiss (born March 1, 1983) is an American football coach.
 A native of Connecticut, he played college football for Vanderbilt and then served as a coach in multiple capacities for the Baltimore Ravens of the National Football League (NFL).

 Early years

 Matt Weiss was born in Cheshire, Connecticut on March 1, 1983.
 He attended Hopkins School in Connecticut, where he graduated in 2001.
-He played baseball and football for his high school, where as the quarterback, he led his team to a 12-0 record, the first time this had been achieved at this school, as well as winning the school’s first New England Prep School Class C championship in 2001.
+He played baseball and football for his high school, where as the quarterback, he led his team to a 12–0 record, the first time this had been achieved at this school, as well as winning the school’s first New England Prep School Class C championship in 2001.
 Weiss then attended Vanderbilt University, where he earned a bachelor's degree in economics and human and organizational development.
 While working as a graduate assistant at Stanford he earned a master's degree in liberal arts in 2008.

 Collegiate playing career

-Weiss was a walk-on third string punter for the Vanderbilt Commodores from 2001 to 2003.
+A double major in English and economics, Weiss was a walk-on third string punter for the Vanderbilt Commodores from 2001 to 2003.
 However, Weiss never played in a game at Vanderbilt and was not included on the Sports Reference final roster in the years he attended the university.

 Coaching career

-Smyrna High School (2003-2004)
+Smyrna High School (2003–2004)

 Weiss was an assistant coach at Smyrna High School in 2003 and 2004, helping to introduce a tutoring program that supported student-athletes in gaining NCAA eligibility.

-Stanford University (2005-2008)
+Stanford University (2005–2008)

 Weiss was a graduate assistant at Stanford University from 2005 to 2008.
 He also was the defensive and special teams assistant in his final year at Stanford.

-Baltimore Ravens (2009-2020)
+Baltimore Ravens (2009–2020)

 Weiss was given an assistant coaching role for the Baltimore Ravens in 2009 under head coach, John Harbaugh.
 He was then given the defensive quality coach role in 2012, a role in which he held until 2014 when Weiss became the line-backers coach.
 He also featured in the Raven's Super Bowl-winning team in Super Bowl XLVII, in which they defeated the San Francisco 49ers 34-31.
 Weiss was appointed the cornerback coach in 2015, then, in 2016 he became the assistant quarterback coach, and in 2018, Weiss became the assistant wide receiver and free safety coach.
 His final role with the Ravens was in 2019 when he was given the running back coach role, after the conclusion of the 2020/21 NFL season Weiss left the Ravens to become the Michigan quarterback’s coach.